 How The COVID-19 Pandemic Has Changed the Role of CMOs

-The COVID-19 pandemic has had a profound impact on business and presented a plethora of marketing challenges.
-The most apparent and urgent of these is the accelerated shift to a digital-first mindset for teams within organizations of all sizes.
+The COVID-19 pandemic has had a profound impact on the role of CMOs.
+One of the biggest changes is the accelerated shift to a digital-first mindset for teams within organizations of all sizes.

 As a chief marketing officer, you have likely had to wrestle with the realities of the pandemic and newer marketing challenges while also ensuring that you are still at the forefront of driving business growth and revenue.
 You and other CMOs have to tap deeper into your digital fluency and already-honed skill in driving relationships via online channels.